OctopusDeploy/docs/docs/tenants/guides/multi-tenant-teams/deploying-team-tenant.md

 ---
-title: Assigning team to tenants
+title: Deploying to a team tenant
-description: This part of the guide demonstrates scoping an Octopus Team to a Tenant
+description: This part of the guide demonstrates deploying to a team tenant
-position: 40
+position: 50
 hideInThisSectionHeader: true
 ---